Keep your personal details private

 - if you live in a shared building, ask your bank if you can pick up new debit cards or cheque books at your branch

-Try not to keep personal information, passwords or bank details on your mobile phone.
+Don't keep personal information, passwords or bank details on your mobile phone.
 If it gets stolen, you could lose more than just the handset.
-Find out how to protect your mobile at the link below.

 Check your credit report